WARNING: Make sure the device you are using for two factor authentication automatically sets date & time or 2FA will not work!

 In this case, 2FA has not yet been enabled.
 Clicking on the "Enable" button will create a pop up window like the one below.

 The alphanumeric code has been blurred but normally this will be visible.
 This is your best opportunity to back up this code.
 Read more about this here before continuing.
+We recommend storing this code in a safe place.
+It is the fastest and easiest way to restore access to your account if there is an issue with your 2FA device like it is lost or damaged.

 On the Security page you will see that 2FA is enabled, as well as a Disable button to turn it off.